Class of 2016

 Taylor Feingold, Neuroscience and Musical Theater, Behavioral Neuroscience of female serial killers and neuroscience of Schizophrenia.

-Taylor Fox, Psychology, Sociology and Philosophy, Psychology and Sociology of recurrent incarceration in America.
+Taylor Fox, Psychology and Philosophy, Psychology of recurrent incarceration in America.
 Role of mental illness and drug addiction in this phenomenon.

 Margaret (Meg) Harlan, Undecided, Environmental Science and the impact of different world cultures on natural surroundings.